 - Don’t plan to cycle more than 70/80 km per day, make it 50 (or even less) if there are major climbs involved: of course, this figure may really change depending on the rider, but since you’re reading this, we assume you are pretty new to bike touring.
-Although you may be a well trained weekend cyclist, cycling with a load is a totally different cup of tea.
+Although you may be a well-trained weekend cyclist, cycling with a load is a totally different cup of tea.
 Moreover, you’ll be cycling many days in a row, so take it easy and enjoy some relaxation.
-Most of the long-term bicycle traveler cycle on this daily average mileage.
+Most long-term bicycle travelers cycle on this daily average mileage.

 If you want the help of a little technology to plan your route check this list of the best apps for offline bicycle touring navigation.

 Check some more: Advice about bicycle touring on this semi-serious list of 30 rules.

 As for the bike, having good gear is, of course, nice but not necessary at all.
 If you’re on a budget just use what you have, cheap tent and the sleeping bag might be a little heavier, but who cares?